brian-watkins/esbehavior/README.md

 # esbehavior

 esbehavior is a framework for writing executable documentation.
+It works best with Typescript.

 Use esbehavior to describe the *behaviors* of your program.
 Each behavior consists of one or more *examples* that together illustrate what